-Falcon calling for evac as the crashing Helicarrier is chasing him, just before the 'floor numbers' bit.
+- Falcon calling for evac as the crashing Helicarrier is chasing him, just before the 'floor numbers' bit.

 ...and Everyone Else

-Stan Lee is, of course, back.
+- Stan Lee is, of course, back.
 His cameo this time has him as a Smithsonian night guard at the Captain America exhibit.
-Upon seeing that the old WWII uniform is gone, he laments how he is so going to be fired.
+Upon seeing that the old WWII uniform is gone, he laments how they are so going to fire him.